 Consistent with the established publication policy, the Monthly Economic Activity Index series are revised along with the quarterly and annual national accounts.

-According to preliminary information, las February the Imacec dropped 0.1% compared to the same month a year before (Table 1).
-The seasonally adjusted series dropped 0.5% with respect to the previous month and grew 1.3% in twelve months.
+According to preliminary information, in May 2025 the Imacec rose 3.2% compared to the same month a year before (Table 1).
+The seasonally adjusted series dropped 0.2% with respect to the previous month and rose 4.1% in twelve months.
+The month came with one working day less than May 2024.

-The non-mining Imacec posted annual growth of 0.9%, and in seasonally adjusted terms it fell 0.4% with respect to the previous month.
+The non-mining Imacec posted annual growth of 2.4%, while in seasonally adjusted terms it fell 0.2% from the previous month and grew 3.3% in twelve months.

 Imacec analysis by activity